hartwigmedical/hmftools/sv-linx/README.md

 Field | Description
 ---|---
 clusterId | Id of cluster which break junction associated with driver.
 Set to -1 for ARM or CHR level events. gene | Gene of driver.
 Multiple clusters may be linked to a gene for a sample eventType | Type of driver .
 One of ''GAIN" (amplification by SV), "GAIN_ARM" (amplification of whole arm), "GAIN_CHR" (amplification of whole chromosome), "DEL" (homozygous deletion), "LOH" (focal LOH), "LOH_ARM" (arm level LOH), "LOH_CHR" (chromosome level LOH), "LOH_SV_TELO" (LOH from SV to telomere), "LOH_SV_CENTRO" (LOH from SV to centromere), "HOM_DUP_DISRUPTION (homozygous disruption via cross exonic tandem duplication), "HOM_DEL_DISRUPTION" (homozygous disruption without homozygous copy number loss)

-## Key Concepts in LINX
+## Key Concepts in Linx

-### LINX terminology and conventions for linking proximate breakends
+### Linx terminology and conventions for linking proximate breakends

 #### Assembled vs Inferred links
-In LINX, ‘links’ are chromosomal segments flanked by cis phased junctions which are predicted to form part of a single derivative chromosome.
+In Linx, ‘links’ are chromosomal segments flanked by cis phased junctions which are predicted to form part of a single derivative chromosome.
 Assembled links are those that were called in a single assembly by GRIDSS and are very high confidence somatically phased.
 Transitive links are not fully assembled by GRIDSS but there is discordant read pair evidence supporting the link as a whole.
 All other links are inferred, based on proximity, topology and copy number characteristics using the chaining logic described below.

 #### Templated Insertions
 We have adopted the term ‘templated insertion’ as has been used previously to describe any piece of DNA which is a templated sequence from a section of the ref genome flanked by breakends on either side inserted elsewhere (either locally or on a remote chromosome) into a chain to form part of a derivative chromosome.
 The inserted DNA may be either cut (causing disruption) or copied from the template.

 #### ‘Shards’ and ‘synthetic’ events
 A special and very common case of templated insertions we observe are very small templated genomic fragments of up to several hundred bases in length, which are frequently inserted into breakpoints without disruption at the source site for the inserted sequence.
 These have been observed previously[https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1950898/] and termed as genomic ‘shards’.
-In LINX we model shards explicitly as short templated insertion lengths of less than 1k bases.
+In Linx we model shards explicitly as short templated insertion lengths of less than 1k bases.
 These inserted sequences can make simple events such as deletions and tandem deletions appear to have complex topologies.
 For example, if we have a simple short deletion with a shard inserted, and the templated sequence of the shard is from another chromosome the deletion now presents notionally as a chained pair of translocations.
 Where more than 1 shard is inserted, the complexity can grow even further.
-LINX simplifies events that could be explained as a 1 or 2-break clusters with shards and marks the cluster as ‘synthetic’.
+Linx simplifies events that could be explained as a 1 or 2-break clusters with shards and marks the cluster as ‘synthetic’.

 The following figure shows a number examples of synthetic events with the shards marked.